 Work that is turned in late without contacting me and documentation will incur a 3% penalty for every 24-hour period or portion thereof.
 Assignments will not be accepted 5 days after the due date.
-If lateness is due to COVID or related, points will be redistributed elsewhere.

 Resources and Accommodations

 Accessibility Needs